itrnka/ha-framework/README.md

 # ha framework
 PHP 7.1 framework for professionals with high abstraction.
-This is really flexible framewrok without balast based on interfaces and some predefined instances which can be changed at any moment.
+This is really flexible framewrok without balast and is based on interfaces and some predefined instances, which can be changed at any moment.
 Framework is vendor package with small default required functionality.
 You can easly add and use everything, what you need.
 Custom packages, custom ORM, custom drivers...

 Framework architecture is based on access type: application logic is strictly differenced from accessing method and from rendering method (such as HTTP application, Rest API application, mobile page, website, console, ...); SOA principes can be very easly applied to your code.